Mahfooz Yar Khan

-Mahfooz Yar Khan is a Pakistani politician who had been a Member of the Provincial Assembly of Sindh, from June 2016 to May 2018.
+Mahfooz Yar Khan (born 19 January 1950) is a Pakistani politician who was a Member of the Provincial Assembly of Sindh, from June 2016 to May 2018.

 Early life and education

 He was born on 19 January 1950 in Uttar Pradesh, India.

 He has a degree of Bachelors of Arts, a degree of Master of Arts and a degree of Bachelor of Laws, all from Karachi University.

 He also has a degree of Master of Laws and a degree of Doctor of Philosophy.

 Political career

 He was elected to the Provincial Assembly of Sindh as a candidate of Mutahida Quami Movement from Constituency PS-106 KARACHI-XVIII in by-polls held in June 2016.